LLeiSong/itsdm/cran-comments.md

 ## Update (version 0.1.2)

 Changes to this version are minor and can be found in `NEWS.md`.
-There was an CRAN check warning: *Required orphaned package: `gtools`* in one of the dependencies.
-Not sure how long the maintainer would fix the issue, so decide to remove the dependency and include an independent function to do the work.
+For version 0.1.1, there was an CRAN check warning: *Required orphaned package: `gtools`* in one of the dependencies.
+Not sure how long the maintainer would fix the issue, so decide to remove the dependency and include an internal function to do the work.

 ### Test environments